arewageek/arewageek/README.md

 - 🔭 I'm currently working on **what's next**.
 - 🔧 My day (and sometimes night) job is to **Buidl web2 && web3 applications.**
-- 🎓 Currently studying Electrical Electronic Engineering at **The Federal University of Technology, Minna**.
+- 🎓 Studied Electrical Electronic Engineering at **The Federal University of Technology, Minna**.
-- ❤️ I'm really passionate about **Blockchain Technologies, Smart Contract, Bitcoin L2 Solutions, and OSS Projects**.
+- ❤️ I'm really passionate about **Blockchain Technologies, Decentraized Applications, and OSS Projects**.
 - 🌱 I'm currently learning not to go insane – broadly speaking.
 - 📫 How to reach me: **[arewageek@gmail.com](mailto:arewageek@gmail.com).**
 - 💬 Ask me about anything – maybe I can help you; maybe not.